jamespeterschinner/async_v20/doc/source/best_practices.rst

 One OandaClient per application
 -------------------------------

-Our :ref:`tutorial` used :ref:`OandaClient` as a context manager.
+:ref:`tutorial` example, used :ref:`OandaClient` as a context manager.
 This is correct when the client does not need to be shared between multiple :term:`coroutines`.

 This is a an example of multiple coroutines using the **One** OandaClient instance: